 The following depicts a small-to-medium sized promotional video production with 2-5 production personnel (including yourself) and 3-5 on-camera people.

-The Day of the Shoot: The Production of a Promotional Video:
+The Production of a Promotional Video:

 Morning of: Arrive On Location